Inwerpsel/use-theme-editor/README.md

 - Expand the color usages quick menu to allow picking all kinds of values.
 Maybe a textual widget ordered by how frequently used?
 - Combine all media query versions of the same property into a single control.
 This can update the iframe to match the media query, so that you always can see your changes applied.
+- Hot reloading would be nice, as reloading the page to see your changes applied will reset the iframe's scroll position.